My life has been defined by a single moment. That moment separated my life into the before and the after–the then and the now.

 With time, those steps became easier.
 With time, the idea of feeling happiness again moved from impossible, to improbable, to finally, one day, without being quite aware that it was happening, finding that happiness (or at least peace) started to seep back in and slowly nudge aside the pain.

-Serena has been gone for thirteen years, and I am still a broken version of myself.
+Serena has been gone for fifteen years, and I am a very different version of the self I used to be.
 The idealist is gone.
 I have been too well acquainted with the world and its suffering to ever go back to that person again.
 I am too well aware that suffering falls on the just and the unjust alike.
 This world is hard, sometimes even ugly.

-But, I want to live in this world, the world that is, not the world that I wish would be, and so I’ve spent over a decade trying to make sense of this world we live in.
-My idealistic me got her undergraduate degree in cross cultural communications because I wanted to fix the injustice of the world.
-My broken me got her Masters degree in counseling psychology because I knew that I cannot stop the injustice of the world–but I might be able to help the broken people who live in that unjust world.
+It would be tempting to hide, to pretend that the world is fair and good, but that just isn’t who I am.
+I don’t pretend.
+I don’t lie, not even to myself.
+I want to live in this world, the world that is, not the world that I wish would be, and so I’ve spent over a decade trying to make sense of this world we live in.
+My idealistic me got her undergraduate degree in cross cultural communications because she wanted to fix the injustice of the world.
+My broken me got her Masters degree in counseling psychology because she knew that she couldn’t stop the injustice of the world–but she might be able to help the broken people who live in that unjust world.